Jack Murphy (sportswriter)

-Jack Murphy (February 5, 1923 - September 24, 1980) was a sportswriter and columnist for the San Diego Union newspaper from 1951–1980.
+John Patrick Murphy (February 5, 1923 - September 24, 1980) was an American sportswriter and columnist for the San Diego Union from 1951 to 1980.
 Jack Murphy Stadium was named in his honor.
-He was affectionately referred to by fans simply as "The Murph" and "El Murph" by Spanish speakers.

-Early life

-Murphy was born on February 5, 1923, in Denver, Colorado.
-He was the older brother of New York Mets broadcaster Bob Murphy.

-Career
+Background

-Murphy moved from Fort Worth, Texas, in 1951 to become a sportswriter for the San Diego Union newspaper.

-On December 21, 1960, Murphy wrote a column for the San Diego Union proposing that the Los Angeles Chargers of the American Football League (AFL) should become a San Diego franchise.
-Over the next year, through his Union articles, he would become a key figure in persuading San Diegans to relocate the Chargers.
-He also helped secure the San Diego Padres baseball team as a National League expansion team in 1969.
+Murphy was born on February 5, 1923, in Denver.
+He was the older brother of Bob Murphy, a New York Mets broadcaster.
+He moved from Fort Worth, Texas, in 1951 to become a sportswriter for the San Diego Union newspaper.
+On December 21, 1960, Jack Murphy wrote a column for the San Diego Union proposing that the Los Angeles Chargers of the American Football League (AFL) should become a San Diego franchise.
+For a year in Union articles, he was a key figure who implored San Diegans to move the Chargers.
+He helped secure the San Diego Padres as a National League MLB expansion team in 1969.